Delicious and Easy Raw Vegan Kimchi

 Beware, I discovered what a dose of pepper spray might feel like as I inadvertently inhaled a good portion of pepper dust after opening the coffee grinder.
 I coughed for the next 2 hours!
 Oops!

 Gather your ingredients, and make sure all equipment is clean and sterilized.
-Do not use antimicrobial soap on any of the jars, cutting boards, or your hands, as it will kill the beneficial bacteria.
+Do not use antimicrobial soap on any jars, cutting boards, or your hands, as it will kill beneficial bacteria.
 Just regular, hot, soapy water is best.

 -The kombu gives the kimchi a lovely and delicate umami flavor.
-Start soaking it in 2 cups of purified water to soften it and release the favor.
+Soak it in 2 cups of purified water to soften and release its flavor.

 -Next, peel and chop the radish.
-You can cut it in thin circles and then quarter it, or you can choose to cut it in matchsticks, your choice.
+You can cut it into thin circles and then quarter it, or you can choose to cut it into matchsticks, your choice.
 Put it in a bowl, sprinkle with salt, and set aside.

 -Clean and cut your green onions into 1-1 1/2 inch pieces.